10 Tips on How to Find the Best Financial Advisor

 6. Learn How Your Advisor is Compensated

-Regardless of how your advisor is compensated (hourly, investment management fees, etc) the most important thing is that they answer questions about fees openly and that you feel comfortable asking about compensation at any time.
-You can learn more in Understanding Financial Advisor Fees.
+Regardless of how your advisor is compensated (hourly, investment management fees, etc.) the most important thing is that they answer questions about fees openly and that you feel comfortable asking about compensation at any time.

 7. Credentials Matter